annayqho/TheCannon/docs/source/intro.rst

 This is the software package used for *The Cannon*, a data-driven approach to determining stellar labels (parameters and abundances) for a vast set of stellar spectra.
-This version is tailored specifically for APOGEE spectra.

-A brief overview of *The Cannon* and the associated software package is below.
-For more details on the method and its successful application to APOGEE DR10 spectra, see Ness et al. 2015.
+Below is a brief overview; for details on the method and its successful application to inferring labels for APOGEE DR10 spectra, see Ness et al. 2015.

 Introduction to *The Cannon*
 ----------------------------